MindscapeHQ/raygun4cfml/README.md

 (2) If you are using the ACF Administrator setting: "Prefix serialized JSON with..." with anything else but the default prefix of "//", the library will not work.

+(3) Version 2.0.0 and newer will not work on Adobe ColdFusion 8 and most likely not on Railo 3 (the latter not tested).

 ### History

+2.0.0 (Jan 1 2016)

+- Refactored packages and file/dir locations to cater for ideas in PR28 and to prepare for Forgebox packaging
+- Added Forgebox packaging
+- Enhanced documentation
+- Changed internal code to make the CFCs independen of package paths
+- Changed internal code to instantiate CFCs using "new", therefore breaking compatibility with ACF8 (and probably Railo 3)
+- From this version onwards, raygun4cfml will use semantic versioning for the version numbers.

 1.0.2.0 (Nov 14 2015):